MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 # Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB
-This repository contains the code used to generate the results in the paper [Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB].
+This repository contains the code used to generate the results in the paper Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB.

 It proposes a modular algorithm framework to make the implementation of several algorithms compared within the paper compatible via [IOHprofiler](https://iohprofiler.github.io/), and appropriate code to store all the data obtained.